-We have a client meeting location in a centrally located place in Virginia Beach close to I-264 and Virginia Beach Boulevard in the new Town Center section right behind Princess Anne High School.
-You can meet us at our Virginia Beach client meeting location by appointment or we can come to you at home, in the hospital or anywhere else convenient to you.
+We have a meeting location in Northwest Virginia Beach right off I-264.
+You can meet us at our Virginia Beach meeting location by appointment or we can come to you at home, in the hospital or anywhere else convenient to you.

 Virginia Beach is the most populous city in Hampton Roads and the Commonwealth of Virginia.
 Its beach listed in the Guinness Book of Records as the longest in the world.
 It has a state park and a national wildlife refuge.
 Cape Henry was the site of the first landing of the English colonists, who eventually settled in Jamestown, in 1607.
 Virginia Beach is nicknamed the Resort City or Neptune City and its motto is “Landmarks of our nation’s beginning.”

 - The car is the main means of transport in Virginia Beach as bus service and public transportation options are limited.
 The city’s main highways are I-64 and I-264, routes linking the city to Norfolk, Portsmouth and Chesapeake to the west.